stryker-mutator/stryker-js/packages/stryker-html-reporter/README.md

 An HTML Reporter for the JavaScript mutation testing framework [Stryker](https://stryker-mutator.github.io)

+## Warning
+The stryker-html-reporter will be available from stryker v0.4.0 onward (which should be released soon).

 ## Example

 Click on the image below to see a real-life example of the generated html report.